What NASA Released

 How TESS Finds Targets

 TESS looks for transits.
 It watches stars for small dips in brightness that can happen when a planet crosses in front of its host star from our point of view.
-That method does not hand us a photograph of an alien world.
-It gives researchers a measurable signal that can be checked, modeled, and followed up.
+The method gives researchers a measurable signal that can be checked, modeled, and followed up.

 The mission scans the sky in sectors using four cameras, staring at each sector for about a month.
 That wide approach lets TESS build a catalogue of nearby targets rather than spending its life on one narrow patch of sky.